Six months into the Covid-19 pandemic, companies are scrambling to control costs and preserve profitability.

 <<< End >>>

-The answer lies in taking Closed Loop Spend Management (CLSM) and applying a Zero-based Mindset (ZBx) to it.
-What ZBx does is to separate “good” costs from the “bad” costs.
+The answer lies in taking Closed Loop Spend Management (CLSM) and applying a zero-based mindset that separates “good” costs from the “bad” costs.
 It minimizes bad costs, releasing funds to help “good” ones maximize growth and innovation, thereby transforming the closed loop into a growth loop.
 Third-party spend management becomes self-funding, agile and resilient.

 Powered by robust digital platform architecture that connects all nodes and creates an unencumbered view of the procurement universe, this approach co-creates, pilots and scales initiatives across three axes of value, yield and agility.